Vaquita Porpoise | Terra Mater Factual Studios

 A Shared Path Forward

 Saving the vaquita isn’t the work of scientists alone.
-It’s the work of communities, of global citizens, of everyone who believes extinction is not an option.
-Together, we can change the story of the vaquita – from the brink of extinction to a symbol of hope for generations to come.
+It depends on communities, global citizens, and people around the world who believes extinction is not an option.
+Together, we can change the vaquita’s story, from the brink of extinction to a symbol of hope for generations to come.